vinaypatel1437/micro1-hackathon/README.md

 python verifier_agent.py --all
 ```

-## Troubleshooting

-- Phoenix DB locks on Windows: avoid auto-launching the Phoenix UI during automated runs.
-Start the UI manually if needed and shut it down before exiting the Python run.
-- Git authentication: use `gh auth login` or upload an SSH public key to your GitHub account (see `REPRODUCTION.md` for details).

 ## Contributing

 If you want to improve the project, open an issue or submit a PR.
 Keep changes focused on reproducibility and minimal external services.